MicrosoftDocs/azure-docs/articles/iot-edge/tutorial-machine-learning-edge-03-generate-data.md

 1. Click into one of those folders to find data files labeled **00** and **01** corresponding to the partition.

-1. The files are written in [Avro](https://avro.apache.org/) format but double-clicking on one of these files will open another browser tab and partially render the data.
-If instead you are prompted to open the file in a program, you can choose VS Code and it will render correctly.
+1. The files are written in [Avro](https://avro.apache.org/) format.
+Double-click on one of these files to open another browser tab and partially render the data.
+If you're prompted to open the file in a program, you can choose VS Code and it will render correctly.

 1. There is no need to try to read or interpret the data right now; we will do it in next article.

 ## Next steps

-In this article, we used a .NET Core project to create a set of virtual IoT devices and send data through those devices through our IoT Hub and into an Azure Storage container.
+In this article, we used a .NET Core project to create a set of virtual IoT devices and send data through them to our IoT hub and into an Azure Storage container.
 This project simulates a real-world scenario where physical IoT devices send data to an IoT Hub and onward into a curated storage.
 This data includes sensor readings, operational settings, failure signals and modes, and so on.
 Once enough data has been collected, we use it to train models that predict the remaining useful life (RUL) for the device.
-We'll demonstrate this in the next article.
+We'll demonstrate this machine learning in the next article.

 Continue to the next article to train a machine learning model with the data.